 Bank Secrecy Act

-If you deposit $10,000 or more in cash at a bank, it's not like a guard is going to swoop in and put you in handcuffs.
+If you deposit $10,000 or more in cash at a bank, no one is going to swoop in and put you in handcuffs.
+Large transactions are perfectly legal.
 The bank just takes down your identification and uses it to file a form called a Currency Transaction Report, which it sends to the IRS.
-The bank goes ahead and puts the money in your account, same as it would any other deposit.
-When you'll have access to the money depends on your bank's policy more making deposited funds available.
+The bank goes ahead and puts the money in your account the same as it would do for any other deposit.
+When you'll have access to the money depends on your bank's policy about making deposited funds available.
 The bank doesn't have to wait for an OK from the IRS.

 - Comstock/Comstock/Getty Images

 - How to Take a Large Amount of Cash out of a Bank Account

 - Can My Husband Set Up Direct Deposit With His Job Into My Bank Account?

 - How Much Cash on Hand Can You Have During a Bankruptcy?